-If you want great landscape shots, you must choose the best locations and make the most of the natural lighting; and while you may get some good scenes wherever you happen to be, the best photos happen when you go in search of the perfect location.
-If you’re hoping to click some breathtaking landscape photographs, here are the top ten destinations in my opinion which will help you achieve your goal:
+If you want great landscape shots, you must choose the best locations and make the most of the natural lighting.
+And while you may get some good scenes wherever you happen to be, the best photos happen when you go in search of the perfect location.
+If you’re hoping to click some breathtaking landscape photographs, here are the top ten destinations, in my opinion, that will help you achieve your goal.

 2. New Zealand

-Almost under the globe, this tiny nation is chock full of rivers, glaciers, fiords, mountains, geysers, beaches and islands that are a feast for the camera.
-Most of the country is uninhabited and so free of pollution and interference from mankind.
+This tiny nation is chock full of rivers, glaciers, fiords, mountains, geysers, beaches, and islands that are a feast for the camera.
+Most of the country is uninhabited and free of pollution and interference from mankind.
 Not for nothing has New Zealand been called as a landscape photographer’s dream come true.
 It’s at the other end of the world if you live in the USA, but once you get there, this beautiful country will win you over with its natural beauty.

 It’s a large country, but one which is sparsely populated.
 Around 60 percent of the population is concentrated in and around its six major cities, and this makes the rest of Australia a landscape photographer’s ultimate destination.
 Sandy white beaches that are unspoiled by man, rainforests that house a variety of wildlife, rugged mountains, the vast outback, and dry deserts make for great photographs.